rfmcmillan/pocket-trade/README.md

 ## Usage

-To edit the target % for your portfolio allocation:
+To edit the target allocation % for one of your portfolio holdings:

 1. Click the "Edit" button next to the portfolio holding you'd like to change.
 An editable input should now appear in the "Target" column.